dshurick/forecastic/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "MSc in Statistics"
+  course = "MS in Statistics"
   institution = "Carnegie Mellon University" year = 2012

 [[education.courses]]
-  course = "BSc in Statistics"
+  course = "BA in Statistics"
   institution = "University of California, Berkeley" year = 2009